-a change of circumstances for the child since the decision appealed against was made, the Sheriff can act as the hearing would e.g. make or vary orders or measures, without sending matters back to the hearing.
+It is possible for a Sheriff to not uphold an appeal and if there has been a change of circumstances for the child since the decision appealed against was made, the Sheriff can act as the hearing would e.g. make or vary orders or measures, without sending matters back to the hearing.
 The Sheriff is not bound to consider a change of circumstances in all appeals - only when asked to in the appeal.
-The change of circumstances should be such to justify a change to the terms of the order.
+The change of circumstances should be such to justify a change to the terms of the order45.
 In making any change to an order, the Sheriff is bound to comply with the principles of the child's welfare being paramount, of the need to provide an opportunity for the views of the child to be given and considered (and arguably the Relevant Persons'), and of the making of or variation in the order being better for the child than no order or variation.
 SCRA Practice Direction 24 on Appeals at 4.5.1 covers the role of the Reporter in this matter.